Scaling limits of random graph models at criticality: Universality and the basin of attraction of the Erd\H{o}s-R\'enyi

-We would like to thank Amarjit Budhiraja and Steve Evans for many stimulating conversations.
-SB has been partially supported by NSF-DMS grants 1105581 and 1310002 and SES grant 1357622.
-SS has been supported in part by NSF grant DMS-1007524 and Netherlands Organisation for Scientific Research (NWO).
+We thank Amarjit Budhiraja and Steve Evans for many stimulating conversations.
+We are also grateful to an anonymous referee for a detailed reading of a long paper which led to significant improvements in the exposition and proofs.
+SB has been partially supported by NSF-DMS grants 1105581, 1310002, 1613072, 1606839, SES grant 1357622 and {ARO grant W911NF-17-1-0010}.
+SS has been supported in part by NSF grant DMS-1007524, Netherlands Organisation for Scientific Research (NWO) through the Gravitation Networks grant 024.002.003, MATRICS grant MTR/2019/000745 from SERB, and by the Infosys foundation, Bangalore.
 XW has been supported in part by the National Science Foundation (DMS-1004418, DMS-1016441), the Army Research Office (W911NF-0-1-0080, W911NF-10-1-0158) and the US-Israel Binational Science Foundation (2008466).